rocky/gjchaitin/gjchaitin.md

 Compare this with the earlier books by David Griesor McKeeman et al. In the 1970s, there were several compilers that worked off of a tree representation.
 Some interpreters, such as those for Lisp, Perl5, or Korn shell, still work off of expression trees.

+When Greg joined the project, the final assembly phase, Phase IV, used the expression trees built in Phase I. There was quite a bit of engineering and coding that Greg had to do to convert the expression trees into his register-transfer language.
+But he also had to do the work to convert it back again into the expression trees after coloring so that Phase IV could do its work!
+That idea that you could wall yourself off from the surrounding chaos blew my mind, but by doing so Greg had created a little corner of the world with order in the middle of a big mess.

 When Greg joined the project, the final assembly phase, Phase IV, used the expression trees built in Phase I, so there was quite a bit of engineering and coding that Greg had to do to convert the expression trees into his register-transfer language.
 And since the assembly phase results *back* into expression trees after coloring so that Phase IV could do its work.
 That idea that you could wall yourself off from the surrounding chaos blew my mind, but by doing so Greg had created a little corner of the world with order in the middle of a big mess.

-Eventually, Greg convinced Hank, the person who worked on the phase after Greg's phase, to use his more elegant register-transfer language to drive final assembly.
+Eventually, Greg convinced Hank, the person who worked on the phase after Greg's phase, to use his more elegant register-transfer language to drivae final assembly.
 Hank told me that in doing so, his code got a lot better, simpler, shorter, and easier to maintain.

 I have used the technique of coming up with an elegant or more appropriate representation and language in which to think and describe things in, even if it means writing additional and messy engineering code to do transformations both into and out of your language.
 Each time this comes up there is great benefit.
 I am grateful to Greg for adding this technique to my programming arsenal.
 In algorithms you sometimes find this idea in conjunction with, say, the Discrete Fast Fourier Transform.
 However it is not something usually mentioned in conjunction with programming.

 This kind of elegance and simplification was not an isolated incident, but part of the fiber of Greg's programming.
-Here are some more examples.
+Here is another example.

 After this work was completed, Greg embarked on a totally different aspect of the compiler, the binder, sometimes called a linker.
 This is a piece of code that is needed after the source code is compiled into machine code and just before running or loading the code.
-It adjusts the code so that it can work in an arbitrary section of computer memory.
+It adjusts the code so that it can work in an arbitrary section of computer virtual memory.

 To do this, the compiler needed to be modified so that it used only those instructions that were position-independent.
 Nowadays this is called PIC Position-Independent Code) In other words, certain instructions or instruction formats had to be avoided.
-These typically include the 'load from memory' and 'store from memory' instructions.
+These typically include the "absolute address" forms of "load from memory" and "store from memory" instructions.

 The first versions of Greg's binder started out by more or less following what some other clever IBM Researchers, notably Chris Stephenson, did to perform this process on conventional IBM System/370 hardware.
 In the beginning Greg probably knew no more about this process than any casual programmer would.
 He finished a preliminary version of the code which worked and reflected his understanding of Chris's code for the 370.
 It was probably more or less a translation of that code adapted to the new hardware instructions and architecture.